Muzietto/racketContinuations/README.md

 DEBITS AND CREDITS
 ------------------
 I am in debt with:
-- Various answers given by Ed Barzylai on StackOverflow
+- Various answers given by Ed Barzylai on Stack Overflow
+- Answers from soegaard and Aadit M Shah on Stack Overflow

-Any feedback is welcome.
+Every feedback is welcome.